fcrepo3/gsearch/FedoraGenericSearch/readme.txt

 - Fedora 3.1 compatibility
 - Lucene 2.4.0 compatibility
 - Solr 1.3.0 compatibility
-- Search result filtering by access constraints, as defined by XACML policies, in order to show only those search hits that the user is actually permitted to read.
+- For the lucene plugin: Search result filtering by access constraints, as defined by XACML policies, in order to show only those search hits that the user is actually permitted to read.

 The new features in Version 2.1: